 So far we have covered the definition of grazers as an animal that eats cellulose.
 We have discussed the similarities between carbohydrates (glucose, starch, cellulose, glycogen), fats (triglycerides, short chain fatty acids, ketones) and amino acids (the building blocks of protein).
-Each of these have the atoms Carbon, Hydrogen and Oxygen and the way they are put together into molecules determines whether they become a carbohydrate, fat or protein.
-In this article we will be looking at the microbes in our gut and their relationship to the different molecule construction.
+Each of these has the atoms Carbon, Hydrogen and Oxygen and the way they are put together into molecules determines whether they become a carbohydrate, fat or protein.
+In this article, we will be looking at the microbes in our gut and their relationship to the different molecule construction.

 Who Eats Our Food?

-Advancing science has enabled us to look at the bacteria in our feces and in our mouth identifying the individuals by name.
+Advancing science has enabled us to look at the bacteria in our feces and in our mouths identifying the individuals by name.
 Swabbing the mouth has identified 700 individual species of bacteria.
 Think of it as a neighborhood with the Smith family, the Jones family, the Adams family and many others.
 Within one family there are many individuals like Papa Smith, Mama Smith, Little Smith 1, Little Smith 2, Uncle Smith, Aunt Smith and all of their children.
-In a study done recently at the Texas A&M vet school it was found that one dose of a non-steroidal anti-inflammatory drug commonly given to horses wiped out an entire family of bacteria.
-Same is true with antibiotics, anti-ulcer medication and anti-parasite medications.
+In a study done recently at the Texas A&M vet school, it was found that one dose of a non-steroidal anti-inflammatory drug commonly given to horses wiped out an entire family of bacteria.
+The same is true with antibiotics, anti-ulcer medication and anti-parasite medications.
 After they are killed, either opportunistic bacteria take over or if the drugs are stopped the original family returns.

-The importance of the normal gut bacteria cannot be overemphasized.
+The importance of normal gut bacteria cannot be overemphasized.
 Feces from fat mice were fed to thin mice who then became fat.
 Feces from thin mice were fed to fat mice who then became thin.
 It is the neighborhood of gut bacteria that feeds the body.
 Once the neighborhood goes bad there is not much to stop the disease processes that come from it nor the fat that develops.
 But with healthy gut bacteria, the body becomes healthy.
-This is being proven over and over again in human medicine but in the horse world we are very slow to realize this relationship.
+This is being proven over and over again in human medicine but in the horse world, we are very slow to realize this relationship.

-In the first article I stated that stopping what we are feeding the horse is more important than adding something new to gain an effect.
+In the first article, I stated that stopping what we are feeding the horse is more important than adding something new to gain an effect.
 This is because when a horse feeds on what it has fed on for millions of years the good gut bacteria thrive and they feed the horse correctly.
 In 1973 horses were still fed a lot of pasture and given hay to survive the winter.
 Now the number of different types of grains and supplements is staggering.
 Anecdotal stories of various seeds (grains) and oils and herbs abound without even a tip of the hat to what the horse really should be eating.
 If we all realized that the horse can produce everything that it needs to survive and thrive when the gut bacteria are fed what they need to survive and thrive then feeding the horse becomes very simple.
-This includes vitamins produced by the good bacteria.
+This includes vitamins produced by good bacteria.

-In my discussions with horse owners I ask what they are feeding the horse.
+In my discussions with horse owners, I ask what they are feeding the horse.
 The starting point for almost everyone is describing the grains and supplements rather than the amount of pasture and amount and types of hay.
 Digging deeper, the answers given include the name of a product but when asked for the ingredients of the feed, the owner doesn’t know.
 Worse, after reading the ingredients the owner still is unsure of what they mean.
-Almost every horse feed I look at now includes byproducts of the grain industry such as wheat middlings, oat hulls, soybean hulls, distillers grain byproducts, rice bran and sugar beet pulp.
+Almost every horse feed I look at now includes byproducts of the grain industry such as wheat middlings, oat hulls, soybean hulls, distillers’ grain byproducts, rice bran and sugar beet pulp.
 All of these at the minimum are inflammatory due to plant defense proteins built into them.
 And if there are whole grains such as corn, oats, barley and such, these are also sources of starch.
 There is nothing that will cause fat production and inflammation more rapidly in horses or humans than starches fed year round coupled with inflammatory plant proteins (more on these later.)

-Remember the last article where I described the constant feeding of sugar taxes the insulin system, burdens the mitochondria, adds body fat and prevents the use of body fat as a fuel source of the preferred fuel called ketones.
-This is bad enough but remember that the bacteria are also living things requiring food.
+Remember the last article where I described the constant feeding of sugar taxes the insulin system, burdens the mitochondria, adds body fat and prevents the use of body fat as a fuel source of the preferred fuel called ketones?
+This is bad enough but remember that bacteria are also living things requiring food.
 This is the definition of prebiotics which is the foods that feed these good bacteria.
-Unfortunately when fed incorrectly the “good” bacteria needed for cellulose digestion die while the smaller colonies of sugar eating bacteria expand and overgrow in the horse’s gut.
+Unfortunately when fed incorrectly the “good” bacteria needed for cellulose digestion die while the smaller colonies of sugar-eating bacteria expand and overgrow in the horse’s gut.
 This in turn causes inflammation and even ulceration of the colon leading to behavioral issues including bucking and girthiness.
 It also contributes to many if not all colonic causes of colic.

 Many horse owners have described the benefits of removing grain and other sources of added sugar (sugar cubes, carrots, apples, red mineral salt licks and other minor sources).
-These include ease of grooming and saddling the horse, calmer energy, quieter and more productive rides, elimination of colic and anhydrosis (non-sweating) among other things.
+These include ease of grooming and saddling the horse, calmer energy, quieter and more productive rides, and elimination of colic and anhydrosis (non-sweating) among other things.

-Add to this nutritional mess any non steroidal anti-inflammatory, anti-ulcer medicine, anthelmintic, or anti-biotic and the microbiome balance just gets worse.
+Add to this nutritional mess any nonsteroidal anti-inflammatory, anti-ulcer medicine, anthelmintic, or anti-biotic and the microbiome balance just gets worse.

-2) If the good microbes are fed correctly the way they have been fed for millions of years then they will feed the horse with everything they need to live a healthy life.
+- If the good microbes are fed correctly the way they have been fed for millions of years then they will feed the horse with everything they need to live a healthy life.